Have you ever wondered how producers create your favorite tracks?

 The BEST solution to this problem is applying gain reduction into your current mix.

-This is more than enough in providing a perfectly balanced pitch among all the layered sounds, from the kick drums to your synths.
+This is more than enough to provide a perfectly balanced pitch among all the layered sounds, from the kick drums to your synths.

 Tip 5: Master the Three ‘Dimensions’ of Space